 On-Fire campaigns refer to the total number of people who took a specific action on your site.
 Here’s an example of an On-Fire campaign:

-But since we’re building a low stock notification, we aren’t capturing user-generated activity.
-Instead, we’ll be using a default campaign that runs on a loop to remind users that your inventory is running low.
+And since we’re building a low stock notification, we aren’t capturing user-generated activity.
+Instead, we’ll be using a campaign that runs on a loop to remind users that your inventory is running low.

-That means we’ll stick with Recent Activity for this tutorial:
+That means we’ll stick with Action Messages for this tutorial to build this campaign:

 You’ll see a new menu open up that allows you to customize certain aspects of your default campaign, such as: